First vaccine doses distributed by Covax land in West African nation of Ghana

 “In the days ahead, front line workers will begin to receive vaccines, and the next phase in the fight against this disease can begin — the ramping up of the largest immunization campaign in history,” Henrietta Fore, the executive director of the United Nations Children’s Fund, said in a statement.

+“So far, 210 million doses of vaccine have been administered globally — but half of those are in just two countries,” WHO head Tedros Adhanom Ghebreyesus said Tuesday in Geneva.
+“More than 200 countries are yet to administer a single dose.”

+Covax organizers have faced a long battle to secure funding, particularly after Trump opted out of participating — a decision informed by his feud with the WHO.

-By Wednesday, Ghana had recorded more than 80,700 coronavirus cases and 580 deaths.
+Ghana has recorded more than 80,700 coronavirus cases and 580 deaths.

+Workers at the Accra airport rushed to load Wednesday’s doses into trucks bound for communities across the country.
+Ghana plans to first protect the vulnerable: health-care personnel, the elderly and those with medical conditions that increase their risk of serious illness.

 The nation imposed tight restrictions after the pandemic hit, sealing its land borders and airspace, and increased pay for doctors and nurses.